A programme of art, architecture and infrastructure to mark the centenary of the UK’s biggest council housing estate

-London-based artist and writer Aislinn Evans will host Jam the House in summer 2021, a collaborative project with young people across social care services in Barking and Dagenham, with Mayesbrook Children’s Centre.
-Through a series of regular sessions the group will explore play, collaborative strategies and non-linear storytelling through DIY video game design, culminating in a game jam, in which the young people will work together to design their own games.
+London-based artist and writer Aislinn Evans hosted Jam the House in summer 2021, a collaborative project with young people across social care services in Barking and Dagenham, with Mayesbrook Children’s Centre.
+Through a series of regular sessions the group explored play, collaborative strategies and non-linear storytelling through DIY video game design, culminating in a game jam, in which the young people worked together to design their own games.

-Together, the group will experiment with open-source games engines, Twine and Bitsy, developing new foundational skills in coding.
-The project will explore the potential of open-source platforms as accessible spaces to meet, interact, play, work and travel.
-By generating bespoke digital worlds, Jam the House hopes to create safe and democratic space for young people to come together.
+Together, the group experimented with open-source games engines, Twine and Bitsy, developing new foundational skills in coding.
+The project explored the potential of open-source platforms as accessible spaces to meet, interact, play, work and travel.
+By generating bespoke digital worlds, Jam the House aimed to create safe and democratic space for young people to come together.

 The White House

 884 Green Lane